Theresa Greenfield: Campaign finance reform

 Greenfield supports campaign finance reform and supports the overturning of Citizens United v.
 FEC, a Supreme Court decision that prohibits the government from restricting independent expenditures for political communications by corporations.
 She proposed a ban on corporate Political Action Committee money, passing lobbying reforms, and overturning the Supreme Court's decision on Citizens United.
 She supports the Stop Swaps, Protect Local Jobs Act.

 Environment

-She understands the scientific consensus on climate change, and the need for federal action, linking the climate change to the August 2020 Midwest derecho which caused flooding in Iowa, and has criticized Senator Joni Ernst for taking money from the oil industry and for denying the scientific consensus on climate change.
+She accepts the scientific consensus on climate change, linking the climate change to the August 2020 Midwest derecho which caused flooding in Iowa.
+She criticized Senator Joni Ernst for taking money from the oil industry and for denying the scientific consensus on climate change.

 Personal life

 In 1985, Greenfield married Rodney Wirtjes, an electrician, who served as a journeyman lineworker and a member of the International Brotherhood of Electrical Workers.
 They settled in Buffalo Center, Iowa.
 In 1988, Wirtjes was killed in a work accident.
 At the time Greenfield was 24 years old, with a one-year-old son, and was pregnant with her second son who was born five months later.
-She credits Social Security, workers' compensation, and family support with helping her during that time.

 Greenfield later married Steve Miller, with whom she had two more children.
 Their youngest son, Dane, is a member of the United States Army.